 PERIOD: Contributions received of \$1,000 or more per source must be reported within 24 hours during this period.
-Gov't § 84203
+Gov't § 84204

-LAST DAY TO REQUEST CONSOLIDATION OF
+LAST DAY TO REQUEST CONSOLIDATION OF ELECTION WITH PRESIDENTIAL GENERAL ELECTION:

-ELECTION WITH GENERAL ELECTION: Resolution requesting consolidation with the General Election must be filed no later than this date.
+Resolution requesting consolidation with the Presidential General Election must be filed no later than 5:00 p.m. this date.
 This includes resolutions to place local measures on the General Election ballot. § 10403

-DEADLINE FOR MEASURE DOCUMENTS TO BE
+DEADLINE FOR MEASURE DOCUMENTS TO BE CONSOLIDATED WITH PRESIDENTIAL GENERAL

-CONSOLIDATED WITH GENERAL ELECTION: Last day for county, school and special districts' measure documents to be filed with the Registrar of Voters' office, including the Resolution to consolidate the election, the Text, Impartial Analysis, Fiscal Impact Statement (if applicable), Bond Project List (if applicable), and Direct Arguments.
+ELECTION: Last day for county, school and special districts' measure documents to be filed with the Registrar of Voters' office, including the Resolution to consolidate the election, the Text, Impartial Analysis, Fiscal Impact Statement (if applicable), Bond Project List (if applicable), and Direct Arguments. §§ 9163, 9316, 9502

-Last day for city clerks to file municipal measure documents with the Registrar of Voters' office, including the Resolution to consolidate the election, the Text, Impartial Analysis, Fiscal Impact Statement (if applicable), Bond Project List (if applicable), and Direct Arguments.
+Last day\ for city clerks to file municipal measure documents with the Registrar of Voters' office, including the Resolution to consolidate the election, the Text, Impartial Analysis, Fiscal Impact Statement (if applicable), Bond Project List (if applicable), and Direct Arguments. \If arguments are filed with the city clerk on August 7, 2020, the deadline for the city clerks to file these arguments with the Registrar of Voters' office is extended to August 10, 2020.

-If arguments are filed with the city clerk on August 12, 2016, the deadline for the city clerks to file these arguments with the Registrar of Voters' office is extended to August 15, 2016. § 9286
+Whenever any ballot arguments for or against any measure submitted to the voters for approval are authorized, these arguments may be withdrawn by their proponents at any time prior to and including the final date for filing arguments with the appropriate filing officer. § 9601

-Whenever any ballot arguments for or against any measure submitted to the voters for approval are authorized, these arguments may be withdrawn by their proponents at any time prior to and including the final date for filing arguments with the appropriate filing officer.
+NOTE: There will be a public review period of 10-calendar days immediately following the filing deadline for submission of a measure's Text, Impartial Analysis, and Direct Arguments.
+County, School, and Special District measure documents will be available for review at the

-NOTE: There will be a public review period of 10 calendar days immediately following the filing deadline for submission of a measure's Text, Impartial Analysis, and Direct Arguments.
-County, School, and Special District measure documents will be available for review at the Registrar of Voters' office on Monday through Friday, from 8:00 a.m. to 5:00 p.m., and will be posted on the Registrar of Voters' website.
+Registrar of Voters' office on Monday through Friday, from 8:00 a.m. to 5:00 p.m., and will be posted on the Registrar of Voters' website.

 During this timeframe, any person may file a writ of mandate or an injunction to require any or all of the material to be amended or deleted.
-The writ of mandate or injunction request shall be filed no later than the end of the 10-calendar-day examination period.
+The writ of mandate or injunction request shall be filed no later than the end of the 10-calendar-day examination period. §§ 9190, 9380, 9509